YuvrajBahia12452/CMP5361-Computer-Mathematics/README.md

 python -m unittest -v
 ```

-This runs `testA.py`, which imports and tests the Option 1 functions from `programA.py`.
+This runs `testA.py`, which imports and tests the functions from `programA.py`.

 ```
 ```